icrto/xML/README.md

 # Understanding the decisions of CNNs: an in-model approach

 This is the official implementation of the paper [Understanding the decisions of CNNs: an in-model approach](https://doi.org/10.1016/j.patrec.2020.04.004).
+It also includes my master thesis "Producing Decisions and Explanations: A Joint Approach Towards Explainable CNNs" (full document and final presentation), in which the paper was based and further extended.

 If you use this repository, please cite